szhou2024/CAP6415_F25_project-Saliency-Correlation/README.md

   [Ground Truth Saliency Maps](https://drive.google.com/a/umn.edu/uc?id=1PnO7szbdub1559LfjYHMy65EDC4VhJC8&export=download)

 3. For images, extract entire val folder locally to a directory.
-4. In the notebook, change path_to_images variable in notebook to that directory.
+4. In the notebook, change path_to_images variable to that directory.
 5. For ground truths, extract just the val folder locally to a directory.
-Change path_to_maps variable in notebook to that directory.
+6. In the notebook, change path_to_maps variable to that directory.
+7. Run entire notebook

 ## Requirements
-See requirements.txt in repository, but notebook has a !pip section that will install the requirements and versions.
+See requirements.txt in repository if you want to use that, but notebook has a !pip section that will install the requirements and versions.

 ## Usage
 Recommended way to recreate results file is to simply follow the first section of setup instructions above (uses backup.npy).